Skip to content

 With help from: Cindy Zhao, John Davis, Jessica Abbazio, Laura Cleary, Pedro Gonzalez-Fernandez, Roslyn Brandes, Matt Testa, Rachel Ace.

-Special Collections in Performing Arts (SCPA) is located in the Michelle Smith Performing Arts Library on University of Maryland's College Park campus.
-We collect, serve, and preserve performing arts materials that document performance practice, instruction, and scholarship.
+Special Collections in Performing Arts is located in the Michelle Smith Performing Arts Library on University of Maryland’s College Park campus.